pauleve/docker-mtgo/README.md

 # MTGO docker image

-This image provides a ready-to-play MTGO for Linux.
+This image provides a ready-to-play Magic The Gathering Online (MTGO) for Linux and Mac OS X.

 Join the "WineHQ Players" clan!